 Happiness creates an advantage of its own!

-A study conducted in 2013 that tested 240 athletes showed that happiness predicted 42% of athletic success.
+A study conducted in 2013 tested 240 athletes and results showed happiness predicted 42% of athletic success.
 When you are happy, you are more likely to be successful.

 Happiness has also been known to reduce stress.
 If you are running more relaxed, more effortlessly and experiencing runners high more often, you are much less likely to suffer from running pain and much more likely to become an injury free runner!

 But there are so many more benefits of being happy.
 True feelings that are associate with happiness such as love, joy and gratitude can synchronize the rhythms in the brain and heart.
-This enhanced, optimized state is known as coherence and can be scientifically measured.
+This enhanced, optimized state is known as coherence and can be scientifically measured as research by the HeartMath Institute has shown.
 When in this coherent state, the body's systems operate more efficiently resulting in a greater balance of emotions, increased mental clarity and brain function.
 In this condition our brains and bodies function better, we feel better and we perform better.
+We can be a happy runner!

 How does happiness affect our energy?
-Strong elevated feelings such as love, joy and gratitude have a high frequency of energy making us feel happier and more energetic.
+Strong elevated feelings such as love, joy and gratitude have a high frequency of energy making us feel happier, more resilient and energetic.
 However, negative thoughts and emotions represent a low frequency of energy and have the opposite effect on our bodies.
 We don't feel happy and we have low energy.

-Most people believe that happiness is caused by factors outside our control, such as the circumstances in our work and home lives.
-However, as scientists are now realizing, happiness is largely a chemical experience.
-This is great news as we now know that we can take action to increase our happiness regardless of our current circumstances.
+Is it possible to choose to be happy whenever we want?
+We have been conditioned to believe that happiness is caused by factors outside our control, such as the circumstances in our work and home lives.
+However, scientists are now realizing that happiness is largely a chemical experience that takes place within us!
+This is great news as this means we can take action to increase our happiness regardless of our current circumstances or what is happening around us.
+We can choose to be happy!

-So how can we begin to feel happier and become a happy runner?
+How can we begin to feel happier and become a happy runner now?
 Happiness is felt in the heart area.
-Notice how you feel the next time something really great happens in your life or think back on a really special moment in your life.
-How did you feel?
+Notice how you feel when something really great happens in your life or think back on a really special moment.
+Notice how thinking about this memory feels and the sensations present in your body.

-Remembering a happy moment and how you felt during that moment can re-create those emotions in your body again.
-So whenever you want to feel happy just re-live a happy moment with as much feeling as possible.
-Chemicals that induce happiness will be released in your body and you will experience the positive effects.
+Remembering a happy moment and how you felt during that moment re-creates those emotions in your body and the associated chemical reaction of happiness.
+So whenever you want to feel happier, you can mentally re-live and enjoy a happy moment.
+Chemicals that induce happiness will be released in your body and you will naturally experience the positive effects.

-We can make a choice to be happier and then be healthier and have less injuries as a result, but we have to work at it.
-Every day we choose how we feel and how we react to the events in our lives.
-It won't be easy but the positive affects and increased probability of success happiness brings provides us with great motivation to raise our energy frequency to a higher level.
-Will you take on happiness and becoming a happy runner as your next goal?
+We can make a choice to be happier and healthier and have less injuries as a result, but we need to practice this mindset.
+Every day we make this decision by how we response to the events in our lives.
+It won't always be easy but the more we practice making our happiness our priority, the more natural it becomes for us to feel this way.
+The positive affects and success that happiness brings are strong motivations for us to work at raising our vibrational energy to a higher level.
+Let's make happiness and becoming a happy runner our next goal!

 Back to top of A Happy Runner is an Injury Free Runner